ZTE confirms Cisco has halted equipment deal

-SHANGHAI (Reuters) - ZTE Corp, China’s second largest telecom equipment maker, said on Tuesday that Cisco Systems has terminated its agreement with the company, confirming an earlier Reuters report.
+SHANGHAI, Oct 9 (Reuters) - ZTE Corp , China’s second largest telecom equipment maker, said on Tuesday that Cisco Systems has terminated its agreement with the company, confirming an earlier Reuters report.

 ZTE said in a statement filed on the Shenzhen stock exchange that the U.S. company had terminated the agreement involving equipment sales in July, but added that the move will have little impact on its business.